MrThearMan/dynamics-client/docs/docs.md

 ```

 If you need to configure the DynamicsClient instance, you can create a new MockClient
-by inheriting from BaseMockClient and yout custom DynamicsClient.
+by inheriting from BaseMockClient and your custom DynamicsClient.

 ```python
 from  dynamics import DynamicsClient